-- Defined as samples and launched with a workflow immediately after the instrument run is complete.
-Your selection of Ion Reporter[TM] Software workflow is automatically launched on your newly transferred samples.
-Successful analyses are then available in Ion Reporter[TM] Software when you sign in with the account that included in the setup. - Made available in Ion Reporter[TM] Software as output files (BAM and VCF files) that can be later defined as samples in Ion Reporter[TM] Software.
-In this case, you can define your samples and then launch the analysis manually in Ion Reporter[TM].
-This approach is commonly used if you want to annotate the VCF files, using the Annotation-only workflow in Ion Reporter[TM].
+• Made available in Ion Reporter[TM] Software as output files (BAM and VCF files) that can be later defined as samples in Ion Reporter[TM] Software.
+In this case, you can define your samples and then launch the analysis manually in Ion Reporter Software.
+This approach is commonly used if you want to annotate the VCF files, using the Annotation-only workflow in Ion Reporter[TM] Software.

-Note: VCF files are available as output files if you configure the variantCaller plugin.
-For details, see "Variant calls in Torrent Suite Software" on page 206.
+Note: VCF files are available as output files if you configure the Ion Reporter Software plugin.
+For details, see "Variant calls in Torrent Suite Software" on page 191.